ScrollPrize/scrollprize-website/docs/09_faq.md

 ### Is this going to work?

 We think so!
-Based on the results that Dr. Seales and his team have been able to produce so far, we believe that it is possible to read the Herculnaeum scrolls using the scans that we already have.
-We don’t think it’s easy, and we’re not certain, but we believe it’s possible.
+Based on the results that Dr. Seales and his team have been able to produce so far, as well as the progress that has already resulted from this challenge, we believe that it is possible to read the Herculaneum scrolls using the scans that we already have.
+We don’t think it’s easy, but we believe it’s possible.

 ### I have a lot of money!
 Can I help sponsor this?